Resource Conservation District Project TrackerRCD Project Tracker

 As part of the revegetation aspect of this project, Point Blue Conservation Science was contracted to facilitate the Students and Teachers Restoring A Watershed (STRAW) program.
 STRAW engaged students and teachers to participate in the revegetation of Alder Creek Ranch by installing 40 plants to restore the native plant species cover of the area.

+A number of species will benefit from successful project implementation, including coho salmon and steelhead trout.
+The project will reduce the erosion of fine sediment from failing banks at the site, leading to improvements in critical spawning and rearing habitat downstream.
 These include spawning gravels that are less subject to embedding by fines (which reduced the flow of oxygenated water to eggs and newly hatched alevins), and lower rates of pool filling by fine sediment (increasing pool volume and available cover for rearing fish).

 Erosion control will help improve the riparian zone, water quality, soil quality, and plant health.
 Reestablishing riparian vegetation at the project site will shade the creek and reduce water temperatures during the summer/fall dry season, also benefitting rearing juvenile fish downstream.
 In addition, numerous bird species will benefit by the improvement of foraging and nesting habitat in the riparian zone, and the diverse riparian vegetation will provide benefits for other wildlife species, including amphibians.